bonomali/holberton-system_engineering-devops/0x12-web_stack_debugging_2/README.md

 ## Description

 During this project I will learn:
-- Being able to debug a webstack is essential for a Full-Stack Software Engineer, and it takes practice to be a master it.
+- Being able to debug a webstack is essential for a Full-Stack Software Engineer, and it takes practice to master it.
 In this debugging series, broken/bugged webstacks will be concocted and the final goal is to come up with a Bash script that once executed, will bring the webstack to a working state.
 ---

 ## Requirements